 Where to Buy Condensed Milk

-Sweetened condensed milk can be found in the baking aisle of the supermarket where it is sold in small cans.
-It is generally sold alongside its unsweetened counterpart, evaporated milk, which comes in similar-looking cans from the same manufacturers, so make sure that you read the label carefully.
+Sweetened condensed milk is sold in small cans and can be found in the baking aisle of the supermarket.
+It is generally shelved alongside its unsweetened counterpart, evaporated milk, which comes in similar-looking cans from the same manufacturers, so make sure that you read the label carefully.
 Condensed milk will clearly state that it is "sweetened" and use the word "condensed," not "evaporated."
 Conversely, if you see the word "evaporated" on the label, it won't be the sweet version.

-Since it comes in a can, sweetened condensed milk is extremely shelf stable.
-As long as the can is unopened, it can last in your pantry for years.
+Since it comes in a can, sweetened condensed milk is extremely shelf-stable.
+As long as the can is unopened, it can last in the pantry for years.
 Once the can is opened, however, the unused portion should be stored in a new container in the refrigerator where it will last for about two weeks.